 The Medical Scientist Training Program prepares individuals for medical careers that will include biomedical research as well as the application of research discoveries to the practice of medicine.
 The program awards combined M.D. and Ph.D. degrees.
 With major financial support from the Perot Foundation and the National Institutes of Health, the program provides fellowships to more than 100 exceptionally talented medical scientists.

 Faculty members continue to educate physicians beyond medical school.
-They annually train more than 1,350 clinical residents who are supplementing their M.D. education with postgraduate specialty and subspecialty training, the largest number in Texas.
+They annually train more than 1,300 clinical residents who are supplementing their M.D. education with postgraduate specialty and subspecialty training, the largest number in Texas.
 Faculty members also provide continuing medical education.
-Attendance in 2008 totaled almost 37,300 participants at 1,140 activities.
+Attendance in 2009 totaled almost 36,600 participants at more than 1,400 activities.